AndyFooGuoZhen/Docker_basics/README.md

 ```

 Specifics on volumes : Mapping of host and container volume allows changes to sync between files in host machine and container.
-EX : if new code is added onto host machine, new code files will be added into container as well
+EX : if new code is added onto host machine, new code files will be added into container as well.
+EX: If volume is specified as /frontend:/frontendContainer and frontendContainer is not set as WORKDIR in Dockerfile, a new directory named frontendContainer will be created in the container.

 ### Tips when building CICD pipeline via Jenkins
 Hide console outputs from docker-compose up by doing